 Ride the Hay

-Autumn is harvest season, and what better way to celebrate that then with tractors and hay?
-Okay, so I personally think hay rides are a bit -unexceptional.
+Autumn is harvest season and what better way to celebrate that than with tractors and hay?
+Okay, so I personally think hayrides are a bit -unexceptional.
 But you know who tends to love them?
 Children.
 It was the most exciting thing ever to ride in the back of a tractor with a big ole’ pile of hay when I was little!